teo-tsirpanis/Farkle/docsrc/content/choosing-a-parser.md

 ### Parsing speed

 This is quite the controversial topic.
 Farkle was made with performance in mind, lots of time has been invested to increase it, and it's getting faster with each release.
-Its performance is compared against the other two libraries by parsing a 74KB JSON file with Chiron (which uses FParsec), Farkle and FsLexYacc.
+[Its performance is compared][Farkle-benchmarks] against the other two libraries by parsing a 74KB JSON file with Chiron (which uses FParsec), Farkle and FsLexYacc.

 On such a big file, Farkle was shown to be faster than the other two libraries, but on very small JSON files, FParsec was winning.
 FsLexYacc was in both cases the slowest of the three.